kite-js/kite/docs/tutorial.md

 # Installation
-Kite requires [Node.js ver 8.0+](https://nodejs.org/) and [TypeScript](https://www.typescriptlang.org/) to work, please make sure you've these pacakges installed.

-Assuming you're working on MacOS or Linux bash system, make a directory for your first Kite project:
+Assuming you're working on MacOS or Linux, make a directory from command line for your first Kite project:

 ```sh
 mkdir myapp
 cd myapp
 ```

-Use npm to initialize your application, it'll create a `package.json` file for you.
+Use `npm` to initialize your application, it'll create a `package.json` file for you.
 ```sh
 npm init
 ```